bscotch/rumpus-ce/README.md

 This project is designed to help jump-start community-created projects by providing easy access to Rumpus CE data -- learn more about Rumpus CE on the [Bscotch website](https://beta.bscotch.net/rumpus-ce) and check out the [Rumpus CE documentation](https://beta.bscotch.net/api/docs/community-edition/) for all the technical details.

+## Browser vs. Server

+This project is meant to be used in either a browser or non-browser (server/Node) context.
+However, differences between those two contexts, in particular with CORS in browsers and javascript feature variation across browsers, means that not everything will work in all contexts.

+## Authentication

+This project supports unauthenticated requests (for those Rumpus CE endpoints that allow for that) and Delegation Key-authenticated requests.
+Delegation Keys provide well-defined and extremely limited access to Rumpus accounts, so that players can hand keys over to unofficial 3rd parties without having to worry *too* much about privacy and security issues.
+Delegation Keys are created via Rumpus [account settings](https://beta.bscotch.net/account).

 ## Installation